corrode/corrode.github.io/content/blog/named-parameters-at-home/index.md

 Four coordinates become a `Rect`.
 Seven configuration parameters become `RequestOptions`.
 A grab bag of dynamically accepted values becomes an enum.

 A family of related operations becomes a trait.
 A repeated sequence becomes an iterator.
-A genuinely unusual call syntax becomes visibly macro-shaped syntax.
+Custom call syntax becomes an explicit macro invocation.

 The workaround frequently turns accidental API structure into explicit type structure.
 That seems valuable.